PennyLeScroche/PennyLeScroche.github.io/notes.md

 - Time manipulation
 - Manipulation of senses

+Use Range Bands.
+Close, Near, Mid, Far.
+Each weapon has a preferred range (sometimes multiple).
+Attacking from that range grants you the full asset die.
+For each band outside of the weapons preferred range, the die is lowered by one, down to a minimum of d4.

 #### Sci-Fi Space Opera Game

 Cosmic Cowboys, Nebula Nomads - Space is infinite and unknowable, but its the place you call home